hilbert-space/hdf5-sys/README.md

 The package provides bindings to [HDF5][1].

-Note that the high-level interface is not compiled since it currently [excludes][2] the ability to build the lower-level interface thread safe.
+Note that the high-level interface is not compiled since it currently [excludes][2] the ability to make the lower-level interface thread safe.

 ## [Documentation][doc]